lilyli/chicago-ward-demographics/README.md

-# chicago-ward-demographics

 There is currently no central, up-to-date demographics dataset for Chicago wards.
 This repository attempt to fill this need.
 Census block groups are mapped to Chicago wards using their boundaries.
-Census data for block groups is then aggregated by ward.
+Block groups census data is then aggregated by ward.
 All census information comes from the 2017 ACS 5-year estimates.

 block_group_ward_mapping.csv contains the mapping of census block groups to Chicago wards

 ward_demographics.csv contains demographic information for each ward.
 The following variables are included in the dataset (all as percentages of total ward population):

-Race: White; Black; Asian
+⋅⋅* Race: White; Black; Asian

-Ethnicity: Hispanic
+⋅⋅* Ethnicity: Hispanic

-Household income: <$24,999; $25,000-49,999; $50,000-99,999; $100,000-149,999; $150,000+
+⋅⋅* Household income: <$24,999; $25,000-49,999; $50,000-99,999; $100,000-149,999; $150,000+

 ward_demographics_boundaries.csv contains all the information in ward_demographics.csv, along with the boundaries of the wards for ease of constructing maps.